davidpagnon/Pose2Sim_Blender/README.md

   *If you did the [full install](#full-install) and some Geometry files exist only as .vtp, they will automatically be converted to .stl.*
 - **Add Motion**: \
   Import a `.mot` or a `.csv` motion file. \
   *If you did the [full install](#full-install), you can import a `.mot` file.
-Calculating all body segment positions may take a while if the model is complex or the motion long.
+Calculating all body segment positions may take a while if the model is complex or if there are many time frames.
 Creates a .csv file for faster loading next time.* \
-  *If not, you will have to [install the OpenSim API](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Conda+Package) outside of Blender and use [csv_from_mot_osim.py](Sim2Blend/csv_from_mot_osim.py) to convert it to .csv.*
+  *If not, you will have to [install the OpenSim API](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Conda+Package) outside of Blender and use [bodykin_from_mot_osim.py](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Utilities/bodykin_from_mot_osim.py) to convert it to .csv.*
 - **Add Markers**: \
   Import a `.trc` or a `.c3d` marker file.
 - **Add Forces**: \